gupta-vivek/pdf-whisperer/README.md

----

 # 📄 PDF Whisperer

-**PDF Whisperer** is an AI-powered chatbot designed to answer customer queries by retrieving relevant information from the provided pdf.
+PDF Whisperer is an AI-powered chatbot designed to answer customer queries by retrieving relevant information from the provided pdf.
 It processes PDF documents, extracts and chunks their content, embeds the data, and utilizes a Large Language Model (LLM) to provide accurate responses.
 For this project, a PDF about Occupational Safety on Agriculture and Safety is used.
 The document is in German.

 ---